-Revenue from maintenance activities associated with on-premise licenses is a stand-ready obligation, and is recognized over the contractually agreed-upon term using a time-based measure of progress as customers receive benefits from the availability of support technicians over the support period.
+Revenue from maintenance activities associated with self-managed licenses is a stand-ready obligation, which is recognized over the contractually agreed-upon term using a time-based measure of progress as customers receive benefits from the availability of support technicians over the support period.
 Consideration for maintenance activities is typically billed in advance on an annual basis.
-The Company's maintenance activities are consistently priced as a percentage of the associated on-premise software license.
+The Company's maintenance activities are consistently priced as a percentage of the associated self-managed software license.